 - 1850 yen each way

-From Shodoshima, there are limited services to Naoshima.
-There are 2 fast ferry sailings in each direction each day between Miyanoura and Tonosho on Shodoshima.
+From Shodoshima, there were limited services to Naoshima during the Setouchi Triennale (2016).
+There were 2 fast ferry sailings in each direction each day between Miyanoura and Tonosho on Shodoshima.

 - 1200 yen each way

-There is also a special weekend ferry that goes between Sakate and Higashi Tonosho on Shodoshima, Karato on Teshima, and Honmura.
-This ferry has a sporadic schedule and you must check the timetable.
+There was also a special weekend ferry that went between Sakate and Higashi Tonosho on Shodoshima, Karato on Teshima, and Honmura.
+This ferry had a sporadic schedule and you must check the timetable.

 - 2000 yen per trip